 Red Velvet Cake Video

-Watch Natasha make Red Velvet Cake from scratch.
-This is the best red velvet cake recipe!
-The red cake batter rises beautifully making it perfect for a two or three-tiered cake, you don’t even need to trim the layers.
+In my video tutorial, I’ll teach you how to make the best Red Velvet Cake from scratch.
+The red cake batter rises beautifully, making it perfect for a two or three-tier cake.
+The cake layers bake perfectly flat, so you don’t need to trim them.

 Red Velvet Cake is known for its signature red or red-brown colored cake layers and soft texture that is… well, velvety.
-Many ask if Red Velvet Cake is just Vanilla Cake with red food coloring, and the short answer is no. Red velvet cakes have common ingredients like cocoa powder, buttermilk, vinegar, butter, and flour that create a moist and fluffy cake with a hint of chocolate flavor, perfectly sweetened with the tangy cream cheese frosting.
+Many ask if Red Velvet Cake is just Vanilla Cake or Chocolate Cake with red food coloring, and the short answer is no. Red velvet cakes typically include cocoa powder, buttermilk, vinegar, butter, and flour, which create a moist, fluffy cake with a hint of chocolate flavor, perfectly sweetened with tangy Cream Cheese Frosting.

-Ingredients for Red Velvet Cake
+Red Velvet Cake Ingredients

-The red color in this cake starts with a natural reaction of 3 key ingredients (white vinegar, cocoa powder, and buttermilk) so you don’t have to rely on a ton of food coloring.
-If you choose not to use it, your cake will still taste exactly the same.
+The red color in this cake starts with a natural reaction of 3 key ingredients (white vinegar, cocoa powder, and buttermilk), so you don’t have to rely on a ton of food coloring.

 - Cocoa Powder (not Dutch process) – adds a hint of cocoa to the distinctive flavor profile of red velvet cake flavor